mchmarny/disco/README.md

 * Find out if those images are impacted by a specific CVE
 * When ran as a service:
   * Creates time-series metrics in Cloud Monitoring (charts, alerts)
-  * Exports Licenses and Vulnerabilities to BigQuery tables
+  * Exports License and Vulnerability data to BigQuery tables (reports)
-  * Creates Looker Studio dashboard

 ![](etc/img/report.png)